TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 ## Changelog

 **Warning: content spoilers below!**
+### 0.3.38β
+* Updated to Survivors of the Void & MSU 1.0.1.
+	* Was a long time coming, with of course more to come.
+* General:
+	* Fixed bugs caused by various interactions between new items / survivors. (ex.
+Molten coin works with ignition tank.)
+	* Disabled items that were replaced by SOTV items, those being Coffee Bag, Dormant Fungus, and Erratic Gadget.
+These items may get reworks some time down the line.
+	* Adjusted some descriptions for items and abilities to be more clear / accurate.
+    * Added configs for more items that previously lacked them.
+* Survivors:
+	* <b>Nemesis Commando: </b>
+	* Reduced damage for Submission, his default special, from 48x60% to 24x70%.
+	* Added a new keyword - Rend.
+Pistol skills have this keyword, which makes them deal more damage to enemies with gouge applied.
+	* Readded Ancient Scepter skills.
+* Items
+	* <b>Tier 1: </b>
+	* Armed Backpack - reworked.
+Chance to fire a missile on taking damage.
+	* Detritive Trematode - Low health threshold normalized from 40% -> 25%, and increased DoT damage to compensate
+	* Diary - reworked.
+Gain bonus EXP upon killing a boss enemy.
+	* Fork - Adjusted to be +2 base damage.
+Ends up being largely the same for most survivors, with only Mul-T getting a slight buff and Acrid getting a slight nerf.
+Additionally makes the item way less scary when enemies get it.
+	* Malice - Only procs from survivor attacks.
+Damage reduced from 55% -> 35% total damage.
+Maintains damage through the chain, rather than decaying per jump.
+	* Needles - Required procs for full crits reduced from 5 -> 2.
+	* Added X4 Stimulant.
+(Does this item feel meaningful?
+Too strong?
+Feedback is especially welcome)
+	* <b>Tier 2: </b>
+	* Blood Tester and Hottest Sauce removed.
+Will likely get reworks.
+	* Jet Boots - Replaced stunning in the description with description.
+It never stunned.
+	* Low Quality Speaker - has a model and new icon.
+	* Watch Metronome - Now builds stacks while not moving and not sprinting at the same rate.
+Slightly reduced maximum build rate to compensate.
+	* <b>Tier 3: </b>
+	* Baby's Toys - Now actually reduces level by 3, keeping the stats.
+	* Nkota's Heritage - Stacking now gives multiple items per level up rather than increasing drooped item rarity.
+	* Portable Reactor - has a model and icon.
+	* Swift Skateboard - Now only plays a sound effect if you don't already have the buff, to prevent sound effect spamming.
+	* <b>Lunar: </b>
+	* Added Relic of Force.

+* Known Issues
+	* Nemmando's boss fight doesn't fully work.
+	* Some item displays are missing.

 ### 0.3.37β
 * Events
 	* Fixed Nemesis Commando spawning early into runs, for really real.
 Thank you Sebacame.